plutherus/djiLogConvert/README.md

 ```
 It doesn't return anything, just writes the output file.

-# Converting files from the command line
+# Using the script to convert files from the command line

 If you want to just run the script from the command line, then get both srtConvert.py and djiConvert.py.
 In djiConvert.py, it will fill in outFile and debug for you if you don't specify them, so you could just run: